SwethaSrikari/Text-generation/README.md

 ```
 $ python train.py --data_dir <path to dataset> --logs_dir <path to save model logs> --embedding <word embeddings to use> --embedding_dir <path to embeddings> --batch_size <batch_size> --epochs <number of epochs to train for> --seed <random state seed> --debug <for debugging>
 ```

+You can play with the embedding projector and also train models to generate sentences using this [Text-Generation notebook](https://colab.research.google.com/drive/12iMympBfgDKNJXVBM_AyVjitYHV6mrTn#scrollTo=wHGk2B-HzGa_)

 # References
 Text pre-processing - https://www.exxactcorp.com/blog/Deep-Learning/text-preprocessing-methods-for-deep-learning